Things to do on the island of Utö (Stockholm Archipelago)

 Informative signs along the way makes it interesting for both children and adults.

+Maps of the trails are available at the Tourist Office, guest harbor and Utö Värdshus.
 At the Spränga harbor you can find the archipelago's Cathedral, Utö Church, with its beautiful organ.
 Open in summertime.
 Here you can enjoy lectures and entertainment arranged by the Church's support group during the summer.
 Service on Christmas morning.

 The school of Utö is nearby, children attend from daycare to 9th grade.
 Also popular to have reception and parties there.